This story was originally published and last updated .

 The vast majority of Android device buyers don't know or care what a custom ROM is.
-There's nothing wrong with that—a phone or tablet's stock ROM will be enough for 99.9% of potential users.
-But for the 0.1% that like to tinker, the development community surrounding a given device can drastically impact the value.
+There's nothing wrong with that — a phone or tablet's stock ROM will be enough for 99.9% of potential users.
+However, for the 0.1% that like to tinker, the development community surrounding a given device can drastically impact the value.
 Your purchase can become a much better deal if there is a wealth of custom ROM options available, extending its lifespan for possibly years (or roughly a decade, in the case of the HTC HD2).

 There are quite a few popular custom ROMs in the wild, but LineageOS is the best option for most people.
 It has a huge community of developers, constantly adds new features, and supports dozens of phones and tablets with official builds.